-To promote learners' mobility and progression by minimising 9. duplication of learning, the EDB promulgated in 2014 the policy and principles for CAT which apply to all programmes from QF Levels 1 to 7 as Phase 1 of the CAT project.
-Subsequently, the Policy, Principles and Operational Guidelines for CAT under the QF in Hong Kong was promulgated in 2016 to facilitate the review of the existing CAT systems by providers or the establishment of a CAT system that suits their own The CAT centralised database was introduced on the QR circumstances. in 2018 to set out the CAT information and articulation arrangements with a dedicated search function.
-As at 30 September 2021, there were about 3 860 and 220 qualifications registered on the QR indicating CAT arrangements at the institutional and programme levels respectively, including about 30 qualifications which accept RPL qualifications for CAT arrangements.
+9. To promote learners' mobility and progression by minimising duplication of learning, the EDB promulgated in 2014 the policy and principles for CAT which apply to all programmes from QF Levels 1 to 7 as Phase 1 of the CAT project.
+Subsequently, the Policy, Principles and Operational Guidelines for CAT under the QF in Hong Kong (the Guidelines) was promulgated in 2016 to facilitate the review of the existing CAT systems by providers or the establishment of a CAT system that suits types of programmes, namely full-time, four-year bachelor's degree programmes and full-time, one-year taught master's degree programmes, are given a remark indicating a range of QF credits on the QR starting from September 2020, if self-accrediting operators do not indicate the QF credits of such programmes on the QR.

+Self-accrediting operators with their own established credit systems are voluntary to indicate the QF credits of their learning programmes at QF Levels 5 to 7 on the QR.
+However, two their own circumstances.
+In 2020, in view of the expanded application of CAT since the promulgation of the Guidelines, the EDB engaged a consultant to undertake the Project on Development of Good Practices on CAT under the QF, with a view to developing a set of good practices on CAT in support of its application across institutions, industries and various levels of education and training, and to update the Guidelines.
+The project is expected to be completed within 2022.
+The CAT centralised database was introduced on the QR in 2018 to set out the CAT information and articulation arrangements with a dedicated search function.
+As at 30 September 2022, there were about 3 880 and 290 qualifications registered on the QR indicating CAT arrangements at the institutional and programme levels respectively, including about 30 qualifications which accept RPL qualifications for CAT arrangements.